 Here we are now, entertain us!

-This tour through Seattle will give you an intimate look into the untold story of the iconic grunge band, Nirvana.
-Local or tourist, you’ll want to stop by these historic corners that reek of talent and music chords.
+Fans of Nirvana and Kurt Cobain have flocked to Seattle for years to pay homage to the band.
+Bars, museum exhibits, and even Cobain’s house can all be found here.
+This self-guided tour through Seattle will give you an intimate look into the story of the iconic grunge band, Nirvana.
+Local or tourist, you’ll want to stop by these historic corners that still hold an aura of talent and tragedy.

 Where: 171 Lake Washington Blvd, Seattle

 In 1994, Kurt Cobain decided to settle down in a surprisingly normal and elegant residence in the affluent neighborhood of Denny-Blaine in east central Seattle.
 This is the place where the singer spent his last months and where he ultimately took his life.
 The house has been completely remodeled since and is not open to the public.
-However, you can take a selfie from the sidewalk for your social media.
+However, plenty of Nirvana fans stop by anyway to pay homage and get a photo outside of the gate.

 2. Viretta Park